teamLab Phenomena Abu Dhabi | teamLab

 Apr 18, 2025 - PermanentSaadiyat Cultural District, Abu Dhabi

-The artworks in teamLab Phenomena do not exist independently, but are created by the environment which produces the various phenomena that cause the artworks to exist.
+The artworks in teamLab Phenomena do not exist independently but are created by the environment which produces the various phenomena that creates the artworks.

 ARCHITECTURE